nfo/gmail_xoauth/README.markdown

 ## Compatibility

-Tested on Ruby MRI 1.8.6, 1.8.7 and 1.9.1.
+Tested on Ruby MRI 1.8.6, 1.8.7, 1.9.1 and 1.9.2.
 Feel free to send me a message if you tested this code with other implementations of Ruby.

 The only external dependency is the [oauth gem](http://rubygems.org/gems/oauth).

+## History

+* 0.2.0 SMTP support
+* 0.1.0 Initial release with IMAP support and 3-legged OAuth

 ## Note on Patches/Pull Requests